ThresholDDD/ThresholDDD.github.io/about.markdown

 permalink: /about/
 ---

+My name is YUAN Qiaodi, from China.
 I am a graduate student from KAIST.
 My personal interest is medical simulation.